snek5000/snek5000/docs/tuto_phill_setup.md

 ---

 <!-- #region tags=[] -->
-#  Part 1: Setting up the simulation
+# First step with snek5000-phill: setting up the simulation

 The [phill example](https://github.com/KTH-Nek5000/KTH_Examples/tree/master/phill_STAT) has been adapted for a workflow using snek5000 and pymech.
 Here we will show how a workflow looks like.
 To get started, we install everything we need: